 CODAC’s professional staff work closely with the Department of Child Safety (DCS) and Family Drug Court.

 Learn more by contacting us today

 Are you already a CODAC member and think you might need residential treatment?
-Talk with your Recovery Coach about whether Las Amigas is right for you.
+Talk with your treatment team about whether Las Amigas is right for you.